-The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of Sustainable Companies which are domiciled in, based in, or carry out the larger part of their business activities in, any country including both developed markets and Emerging Markets.
-The sub-fund may also invest in eligible closed ended Real Estate Investment Trusts ("REITs").
+The sub-fund invests in normal market conditions a minimum of 80% of its net assets in equities and equity equivalent securities of companies with revenue exposure to climate transition themes ("Climate Transition Themes") which are domiciled in, based in, carry out business activities in, or are listed on a Regulated Market in, any country including both developed markets and Emerging Markets.
+The sub-fund may also invest in eligible closed-ended Real Estate Investment Trusts ("REITs").